Multi-Domain Long-Tailed Learning by Augmenting Disentangled Representations: Related Work

 \section{Related Work}

-\textbf{Long-Tailed Learning.} Training a well-performed machine learning model on class-imbalanced data has been widely studied.
-A typical setting of imbalanced learning is the long-tailed class distribution, where the model can be easily biased towards majority classes~\citep{zhang2021deep}.
-A lot of approaches have been proposed under this setting, including over-sampling minority classes or under-sampling majority classes~\citep{chawla2002smote,estabrooks2004multiple,kang2019decoupling,liu2008exploratory,zhang2021learning}, adjusting loss functions or logits for different classes during training~\citep{cao2019learning,cui2019class,hong2021disentangling,jamal2020rethinking,lin2017focal}, transferring knowledge from head classes to tail classes~\citep{wang2017learning,liu2020deep,yin2019feature,zhou2022deep}, directly augmenting tail classes~\citep{chou2020remix,kang2019decoupling,zhong2021improving}, and ensembling models with different sampling or loss weighting strategies~\citep{xiang2020learning,zhou2020bbn}.
+\textbf{Long-Tailed Learning.} Training a well-performed machine learning model on class-imbalanced data has been widely studied and a lot of approaches have been proposed, including over-sampling minority classes or under-sampling majority classes~\citep{chawla2002smote,estabrooks2004multiple,kang2019decoupling,liu2008exploratory,zhang2021learning}, adjusting loss functions or logits for different classes during training~\citep{cao2019learning,cui2019class,hong2021disentangling,jamal2020rethinking,lin2017focal}, transferring knowledge from head classes to tail classes~\citep{wang2017learning,liu2020deep,yin2019feature,zhou2022deep}, directly augmenting tail classes~\citep{chou2020remix,ye2021procrustean,zhong2021improving}, and ensembling models with different sampling or loss weighting strategies~\citep{xiang2020learning,zhou2020bbn}.
 Unlike single-domain imbalanced learning,~\citet{yang2022multi} targets on the multi-domain imbalanced learning scenario by encouraging invariant representation learning with a domain-class calibrated regularizer.
-However, BODA focuses on subpopulation shift with the imbalanced distribution for each domain, while the overall distribution among all classes are relatively balanced.
+However, BODA focuses on subpopulation shift with domain-specific imbalanced distribution, while the overall distribution among all classes are relatively balanced.
 TALLY instead studies more kinds of distribution shifts with conceptually different direction to alleviate domain-associated nuisances via balanced augmentation.
-It relaxes the explicit constraint on internal representations and leads to stronger empirical performance.